DeanRoddey/CIDLib/ReadMe.md

 - Scintilla - A version of the Scintilla engine is wrapped and used as the CML language source editor.
 Your own CIDLib based applications wouldn't need it unless they used the embedded CML IDE.
 - Standard JPEG Libaries - Some of the guts of the standard JPEG libraries are wrapped to provide the JPEG file format support.

-Otherwise it is just OS APIs and optional OS SDKs (speech recognition, Windows Media Format, etc...)
+Otherwise, on Windows, it is just OS APIs and optional OS SDKs (speech platform, Windows Media Format, etc...)
+On Linux it will require the installation of various common libraries of course.

-**Portability**

-Though CIDLib is currently only fielded on Windows, keeping it portable has always been a goal.
-As mentioned above, CIDLib is based on a 'virtual kernel' that abstracts it from the OS.
-That virtual kernel is in turn split into interface plus per-platform implementations.
-The build tools understand this situation so that helps a lot as well.

-There is a Win32 implementation currently, and there is an old Linux implementation that I've been working on updating.
-I'm to the point where I can build the CIDKernel layer and the first simple test program for it, TestKernel.
-Now I've got to start using that to bang out the bugs in the implementation.
-Not being a Linux guy, I could obviously use some help on that bit.
-The Linux implementation is old and a lot of stuff that were done by hand orignally are probably available out of the box now.

-There are still a few libraries that need to be given the 'split' treatment, i.e. break out the platform specific stuff from the platform independent parts.
-A number have already been taken care of since the code was open sourced, and the rest will follow soon.
-Some of those will now need a Linux implementation.
-The secure sockets one is the linchpin currently, since a number of facilities would immediately become available on Linux that otherwise won't be.

-The UI code is another story, but just getting the back end functionality cleanly supported on both platforms would be a very powerful thing.
-Not that the UI code is similarly encapsulated, but there's a lot more to UI portability than that.

 **Background**

-CIDLib and the CQC automation system that is built on it is the product of decades of work by the author, representing almost 50 man-years of work taken together.
+CIDLib and the CQC automation system that is built on it is the product of decades of work by the author, representing about 50 man-years of work taken together.
 The very earliest roots go back to around 1992 on OS/2, and the first C++ compiler I had access to.
 I started writing a string class and it was all downhill from there.
-The two projects combined are currently around 1,100,000 lines of code.
+The two projects combined are currently around 1.1 million lines of code.

 Some people seeing this will immediately start ranting about 'not invented here syndrome', but it's nothing of the sort.
 My personal interests are in general purpose framework development, so the whole point of it was to do this.
 It's what I enjoy.
 And once you have experienced C++ within the context of a unified, coherent system, you really see what it should have become.